 An in-depth course in computer hardware.
 Covers operational concepts, identification, installation, configuration, and troubleshooting of power supplies, motherboards, microprocessors, memory modules, disk drives, optical drives, and expansion cards.
 This course, in conjunction with CS-228, covers the topics of the CompTIA A+ certification exam.
-Prerequisite: Pass CS-140 or instructor consent.
+Prerequisites: CS-140

-CS-228 Computer OS Maintenance & Repair 4 credits, Winter
+CS-228 Computer OS Maintenance & Repair 4 credits.
+Winter

-An in-depth course in Windows operating system maintenance and repair.
-Covers installation, configuration, maintenance, and troubleshooting of Windows.
-Includes troubleshooting the boot process, application and system issues, and using various backup and restore utilities and processes.
-This course, in conjunction with CS-227, covers the topics on the CompTIA A+ certification exam.
-Prerequisite: Pass CS-227 or instructor consent.
+An in-depth course in operating system maintenance and troubleshooting.
+Covers configuration, maintenance, and troubleshooting of desktop and mobile operating systems, the fundamentals of cloud computing, and client network configuration and troubleshooting.
+This course, in conjunction with CS-227, covers the topics on the CompTIA A+certification exam.
+Prerequisites: CS-227